inca/cx-site/src/main/webapp/pages/orm.md

 The most popular projection is `RecordProjection`, it is designed to retrieve [records](#record):

     lang:scala
-    val co = Country as "co"
+    val co = Country AS "co"
     (SELECT (co.*) FROM co).list    // returns Seq[Country]

 As the example above shows, the `*` method of [`RelationNode`](#node) returns a `RecordProjection`